Sonnet 60B: Thoughts at 467

 Gang aft agley

-Postlife occasionally interferes with blogging and birthdays. #Oxford467 on the 12th of April has been and gone.
-Wouldn’t you know it, I missed all the parades.
+The complications of postlife occasionally interfere with blogging and birthdays.
+Alas, my 467th on the 12th has been and gone.
+Wouldn’t you know it, I missed the parades and the prosecco.
 I hope everyone had a good time.

 Cloak of Folly cover - rewritten Sonnet 60 birthday